ibexa/documentation-developer/docs/personalization/api_reference/tracking_api.md

 Tracking events based on integrated recommendations are the only way to measure the accuracy and effectiveness of recommendations.
 Both recommendation response and trigger message include requests to generate these events.
-Events of this type inform the Personalization server which recommendations were shown to the user and which of those recommendations were clicked.
+Events of this type inform the Personalization server about the recommendations that were shown to the user and which of those recommendations were clicked.
 Otherwise, it would be impossible to calculate reliable statistics that could be checked against the customer's KPIs.

 A recommendation response includes requests to generate a Rendered and Clickrecommended event.
-They are executed when a recommendation is shown to the user and when it is clicked or otherwise accepted.
+The first one is executed when a recommendation is shown to the user.
+The second is called when a recommendation is clicked or otherwise accepted.
 Sending Rendered events causes as many requests as recommendations to be displayed, a Clickrecommended event is usually sent only once (when a user clicks on a specific recommendation item).